The most FAQ about our dust mite, bed bugs and allergy proof covers

 Facial pressure and pain.

-Saying Good Night to the Dust Mite.
+Saying “good night” to the Dust Mite!
 You can't see them, but they're all over your home.
-Dust mites will be on the carpet, the sofa, the bedding, the curtains, even a child's stuffed animals.
+Dust mites will be in the carpet, the sofa, the bedding, the curtains, even stuffed animals.
 Thankfully, while you can't get rid of dust mites completely, you can minimize their multiplying numbers.
-First would be to vacuum and protect your mattress with a dust mites mattress encasement.
-That would be the beginning.
+First, would be to vacuum and protect your mattress with a dust mites mattress cover.
+That would be a start.

 ************If you have any other questions, please feel free to ask them in our contact form! *************